transistorgit/raspberry-lte-volume/README.md

 Hardware:

-You need a PI and a MCP4812 digital analog converter, which is connected by SPI serial bus.
+You need a PI and a MCP4812 digital analogue converter, which is connected by SPI serial bus.
 An additional LM358 opamp adapts the voltage to the 0-10V level that my meter accepts.
 Find the circuit in the file repos.
 The parts cost 1-2$ for electronics and maybe 5-10$ for a meter from ebay.

 Software: